OUR COMMITMENT TO SAFE, INCLUSIVE AND INNOVATIVE OPERATIONS

 Health and Safety Beyond the Mine

 By planning for emergencies, we identify, prioritize and implement controls for potential hazards at our sites.
 Emergency plans help to safeguard our people, the environment and local communities.
-Emergency response programs are in place across our operations.
-Our emergency response teams comprise employees with additional training in emergency protocols, procedures and equipment.
-The emergency response programs include extensive emergency drills and training, such as mine rescue drills, fire drills, CPR first-aid training and training in the use of hazardous materials suits and other safety equipment.
-Our operating regions also have crisis management plans in place and are working to ensure consistency with Mining Association of Canada’s TSM Crisis Management and Communications Planning Protocol.
+Each mine site maintains Emergency Response Plans to help to safeguard our people, the environment and local communities.
+Our operating regions also have crisis management plans in place and are working to ensure consistency with Mining Association of Canada's TSM Crisis Management and Communications Planning Protocol.

 INCLUSIVE DIVERSITY

 We believe diverse and inclusive teams are a competitive advantage for Eldorado.
 We recognize and seek to foster diversity of identity and cognitive diversity across our organization.
-This includes gender, race, ethnicity, language, sexual preference, geography, religion, disability, age and any other demographic characteristic that, in combination, define our sense of individual identity.
+This includes gender, race, ethnicity, language, sexual preference, geography, religion, disability, age and any other demographic characteristics that, in combination, define our sense of individual identity.

-Cognitive diversity is also essential in mining, which often requires specialized skills and expertise; this form of diversity includes our background, acquired skills, knowledge, experiences and other attributes that influence our thinking, decision making and performance.
+Cognitive diversity is also essential in mining, which often requires specialized skills and expertise; this form of diversity includes our background, acquired skills, knowledge, experiences and other attributes that influence our thinking, decision-making and performance.
 Actively including diverse people, perspectives and ideas is critical to our business and our ability to create shared value.

 Diversity in Leadership